microsoft/fluentui/rfcs/react-components/convergence/custom-styling.md

 - non-trivial effort to create a library with every component re-exported
 - maintenance cost keeping up with new and changed components
 - our style hooks are currently monolithic.
 We may need to create building block style hooks designed for re-use
+- does not affect (reusable) components which are implemented outside the application's source.
 - no consistency between approaches partners might take in creating centralized custom styling solutions

 ## Option C: Component level CSS custom properties